jed/lave/README.md

 # lave

-lave is [eval][] in reverse; it does for JavaScript what [JSON.stringify][] does for JSON, taking an arbitrary object in memory and returning the code needed to create it.
+lave is [eval][] in reverse; it does for JavaScript what [JSON.stringify][] does for JSON, turning an arbitrary object in memory into the code needed to create it.

 ## Why not just use JSON.stringify?